mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Notification_for_Draft_PR.md

 **Expected**

-The user should get a notification in Mattermost with limited details for the draft `Pull Request`.
+The user should get a notification in Mattermost with limited details for the draft `Pull Request` like `Pull Request` name and creator's name only.

 **Step 4**